-This is the second post in our series on how to choose the right HR software, based on a webinar featuring industry experts Jon Curtis (former employment law solicitor and Managing Director at myhrtoolkit), Zoe Wilson (HR Director, Rethink HR), and Megan Hope (Partner Manager, CIPHR).
+This is the second post in our series on how to choose the right HR software, based on a webinar featuring industry experts Jon Curtis (former employment law solicitor and Founder of myhrtoolkit), Zoe Wilson (HR Director, Rethink HR), and Megan Hope (Partner Manager, CIPHR).

 Key benefits of an HR system

 We've collated the key benefits to consider according to the experts when you're looking into implementing an HR system (noting that we are looking at an HR software system, as there are other types of HR systems out there!)